demo-projects/reakt/README.md

-# Reakt - Leraning the core concepts of a v-dom library
+# Reakt - Learnining the core concepts of a v-dom library